-Second, Theorem 5.2 (which follows from Theorem 2) says that Bayes stable equilibrium and pure strategy Nash equilibrium are observationally equivalent when $S^{complete}$ is assumed.14 Furthermore, due to Assumption 1.3, Bayes stable equilibrium can deliver the same identified set under $S^{private}$ which is weaker than $S^{complete}$.
-Thus, if the researcher takes Bayes stable equilibrium (or rational expectations equilibrium) to be a reasonable notion for the given empirical setting, pure strategy Nash equilibrium outcomes can be rationalized with informational assumptions that are weaker than the complete information assumption.
+Second, Theorem 5.2 (which follows from Theorem 2) says that Bayes stable equilibrium and pure strategy Nash equilibrium are observationally equivalent when $S^{complete}$ is assumed.15 Furthermore, due to Assumption 1.3, Bayes stable equilibrium can deliver the same identified set under $S^{private}$ which is weaker than $S^{complete}$.
+Thus, if the researcher takes Bayes stable equilibrium (or rational expectations equilibrium) to be a reasonable notion for to assume that the data are generated by a single equilibrium if the set of predictions is convex.

-14When Assumption 1.3 is imposed, rational expectations equilibrium and Bayes stable equilibrium are identical under $S^{private}$ and $S^{complete}$.
+15When Assumption 1.3 is imposed, rational expectations equilibrium and Bayes stable equilibrium are identical under $S^{private}$ and $S^{complete}$.
 This is because a profile of players' signals is equal to the state of the world, so conditioning on players' information is equivalent to conditioning on the state of the world.